dennerm25/arxivbulletin/README.md

-# ArXiv Scraper
+# ArXiv Bulletin
 This python tool allows to filter ArXiv papers based on keywords and author names, and report them via terminal or email.
+Thank you to arXiv for use of its open access interoperability.

 ## Setup

  - **config.py**: Personalization file, containing four possible entries:
-	- *name*: Your name, to personalize ArXiv Scrapers messages
+	- *name*: Your name, to personalize ArXiv Bulletin messages
-    - *email*: Your email address, to send ArXiv Scrapers messages by mail.
+    - *email*: Your email address, to send ArXiv Bulletin messages by mail.
 If "None", the messages will be printed to the terminal
     - *password*: Your email password, to send emails without user input.
 If "None", a user prompt will require a password entry.
     - *categories*: A list of the ArXiv categories that should be checked ([For a list of all categories take a look here](https://arxiv.org/category_taxonomy))